nikfrank/checkers-cp-workshop/README.md

 `calculateAllTurnOptions` takes a boardful of pieces, which player we're asking about, and returns a variable called `moves`

-so we can understand that this function will give us a list of valid moves & multi-jump move options for our computer player to select between.
+so now we understand that this function will give us a list of valid moves & multi-jump move options for our computer player to select between.

 (( once tests are written for this function, review test output [from, to], [from, to, ...nextTo] ))